Cultural Anthropology, an introductory course

 What is cultural anthropology?

 Cultural anthropology is the study of the people groups and cultures of our world.
-It can provide tools for more effective intercultural communications as well as giving us a mirror in which to see ourselves more clearly.
-One key assumption of those who study cultural anthropology is that we absorb cultural concepts most effectively through exposure to ethnographic description as well as actual field work.
+It can provide tools for more effective intercultural communications as well as give us a mirror through which to see ourselves more clearly.
+One key assumption of those who study cultural anthropology is that we absorb cultural concepts most effectively through exposure to ethnographic description as well as actual fieldwork.

 A course in cultural anthropology will help people: